 If you are like me, then you are probably on a budget.
 That being said, who wouldn’t want to save money if they could?
 Did you know that almost all insurance companies offer a variety of ways to pay your insurance each month?

 Like most bills, insurance is paid predominately monthly.
 However, some people do opt to pay annually or semi-annually.
 For the majority of us who pay monthly, several options are available.

-Many companies allow customers to pay via credit card, debit card, cash or through your bank using a routing and account number.
-Some companies charge for these services, however most do not.
+Many companies allow customers to pay via credit card, debit card, cash, or through your bank using a routing and account number.
+Some companies charge for these services.
+However, most do not.

-EFT can be done through your credit card, debit card, savings or checking account.
+EFT can be done through your credit, debit, savings, or checking accounts.

 Don Westerfeld has been active in the field of Insurance and Financial Planning since 1997.
 Don grew up in Indiana later moving to Lakeland Florida where he continues to reside with his wife and children.
 When he’s not in the office you can find him enjoying the great outdoors.
 He has served on several charitable business and non-profit organizations and continues to provide guidance, advice and support to local charities.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.